 Have you ever wished for a wonder supplement?
-Many researchers consider Seanol® to be as close as we’ve come.
+Many researchers consider the seaweed extract Seanol® to be as close as we’ve come.
 Why?
 Seanol is an antioxidant that’s about 100 times more powerful than other antioxidants.
-In fact, it’s one of the world’s top free-radical fighters, helping to rid your body of harmful free radicals that are at the root of aging.
+In fact, it’s one of the world’s top free-radical fighters, helping to rid your body of harmful free radicals that are at the root of aging and heart disease.

-Seanol is a standardized extract of natural plant compounds, called phenols, from the edible Asian red-brown algae, Ecklonia cava.
-The plant grows deep in the waters off Japan and South Korea.
-Scientists carefully harvest it by hand then dry it naturally to protect its nutrient content.
+Seanol is a standardized seaweed extract of natural plant compounds, called phenols, from the edible Asian red-brown algae, Ecklonia cava.
+This form of seaweed extract grows deep in the waters off Japan and South Korea.
+Scientists carefully harvest the seaweed extract by hand then dry it naturally to protect its nutrient content.
 In fact, the name “Seanol” comes from the source of the compounds — the sea.

 More than a decade of research has resulted in dozens of studies supporting Seanol’s powerful health-promoting benefits.
-Studies have shown that Seanol helps to lower LDL cholesterol, increase protective HDL cholesterol, decrease triglycerides as much as 18 mg/dl, and enhance joint flexibility.
+Studies have shown that the seaweed extract helps to lower LDL cholesterol, increase protective HDL cholesterol, decrease triglycerides as much as 18 mg/dl, and enhance joint flexibility.

 I’ve personally experienced Seanol’s anti-inflammatory effect, noticing a reduction in pain after bouts of intense skiing.
 From the heart health perspective, the research demonstrates that Seanol inhibits antiplasmin, a protein associated with thick blood, and angiotensin-converting enzyme, which contributes to blood vessel constriction and hypertension.